Fluffernuttersandwich/Better7D2DbyFNS/README.md

 It is not for multiplayer.

 It does not currently work for 1.2b27, so not currently part of this ModList.
+I'll bring it back into the ModList once IDC updates it.

 **Vehicle Cruise Control**: When mounted in/on a vehicle, cycle the Q-key on the keyboard to switch from Slow, Sprint, and Off.